-Feverfew (Tanacetum parthenium) is a member of the sunflower family and widely cultivated to large regions of the world.
+Feverfew (Tanacetum parthenium) is a member of the sunflower family and is widely cultivated in large regions of the world.
 Its importance as a medicinal plant is growing substantially with increasing and stronger reports in support of its therapeutic uses.
 Native to the Balkan Peninsula, feverfew is now found in Australia, Europe, China, Japan, and North Africa.
-In the mid-19th century feverfew was introduced in the United States.
+In the mid-19th century, feverfew was introduced in the United States.
 The plant grows along roadsides, fields, waste areas, and along the borders of woods (1)

 The plant is covered by flowers reminiscent of daisies and grows into a small bush up to around 46 cm (18 in) high with citrus-scented leaves.
-It spreads rapidly, and they will cover a wide area after a few years.
-The species grows to up to 60 cms high.
+It spreads rapidly, and it will cover a wide area after a few years.
+The species grows to up to 60 cm high.
 (2)

 The plant contains a large number of natural products, but the active principles probably include one or more of the sesquiterpene lactones known to be present, including parthenolide.
 Other potentially active constituents include flavonoid glycosides and pinenes.
 (1)

 It has multiple pharmacologic properties, such as anticancer, anti-inflammatory, cardiotonic, antispasmodic, an emmenagogue, and as an enema for worms.
 In this review, we have explored the various dimensions of the feverfew plant and compiled its vast pharmacologic applications to comprehend and synthesize the subject of its potential image of a multipurpose medicinal agent.
 (1)